samdoeswork/moddable-website/src/content/blog/building-login-as-client.md

 tags: [mod-support, dog-fooding, devtools, honeycomb]
 ---

-I've been a [HoneyComb](https://www.honeycomb.io/) user for years.
+I have been a [HoneyComb](https://www.honeycomb.io/) user for years.
 It's awesome!

 ...But I've always wanted something more.
 HoneyComb helps find problematic events.
 But after finding a problem I want to jump straight into fixing it.